-The involvement of external directors in the board's practice is essential, since they normally account for the majority of the members of the managing body, and there are recommendations discouraging the presence of executive directors (or even proprietary directors) in certain board committees.
+The involvement of external directors in the board's practice is essential, since they normally account for the majority of the members of the managing body, and there are recommendations discouraging the presence of executive directors (or even proprietary directors) in specific board committees.
 For example, the Unified Code states that the audit and the nomination or remuneration committee must be exclusively composed of external directors and chaired by an independent director, and that a majority of the nomination or remuneration committee should be independent directors.

-The board as a whole is entrusted with the duty of defining the strategy of the company, thus including an active and decisive participation of outside directors.
-Other topics that require approval by the board in full include the investment and financial policy, the structure of the group, the corporate governance policy, the remuneration and evaluation of senior officers, the risk control, the dividends policy or decisions on the appointment or removal of senior officers, directors' remuneration, financial information to be disclosed, or strategic and related-party transactions when these are not subject to the shareholders vote.
+The Unified Code states that the board as a whole should be entrusted with the duty of defining the strategy of the company, thus including the active and decisive participation by outside directors.
+Other topics that should require approval by the board in full include the investment and financial policy, the structure of the group, the corporate governance policy, the remuneration and evaluation of senior officers, the risk control, the dividends policy or decisions on the appointment or removal of senior officers, directors' remuneration, financial information to be disclosed, or strategic and related-party transactions when these are not subject to the shareholders vote.

-External and, particularly, independent directors also play a significant role in the committees of the board, which normally have the power to approve and submit to the board in full certain proposals, evaluation reports or opinions on the proposals to be made by the board.
-In this regard, the nomination or remuneration committee normally proposes to the board the decisions on the remuneration for directors and senior officers, the individual remuneration and contractual conditions of executive directors and the standard conditions for senior officer employment contracts.
+External and, particularly, independent directors also play a significant role in the committees of the board, which normally have the power to approve and submit specific proposals to the board, evaluation reports or opinions on the proposals to be made by the board.
+In this regard, the nomination or remuneration committee normally proposes the decisions on the remuneration to the board for directors and senior officers, the individual remuneration and contractual conditions of executive directors and the standard conditions for senior officer employment contracts.
 In addition, a prior evaluation or report from the audit committee, or the nomination or remuneration committee, is normally needed to approve certain proposals by the board.